nguyensmai/KeraalDataset/README.md

 * the 2D positions of each joint of the OpenPose skeleton in the COCO pose output format.
 The txt files give the x and y positions on each video frame in the format of a dictionary of video frame numbers and joint names.
 * the positions and orientations of each joint of the Vicon skeleton.
 The txt files display in a table,  a line per timestamp.

-#Draw Skeleton Code
+## Draw Skeleton Code

-The draw_skeleton code includes a python notebook to visualise the skeleton data, and the library code.
+The draw_skeleton folder includes  code such as a python notebook to visualise the skeleton data, and the library code.
+Please download the pretrained open_pose model pose_model.pth beforehand. (available on http://nguyensmai.free.fr/data/pose_model.pth)

+## Analyse Skeleton Code

+The get_skeletons_from_videos folder includes python code to use open_pose on the RGB videos to extract the open_pose skeletons.
 Please download the pretrained open_pose model pose_model.pth beforehand.

-#Analyse Skeleton Code

-The analyse_skeleton code includes python code to use open_pose on the RGB videos to extract the open_pose skeletons.
-Please download the pretrained open_pose model pose_model.pth beforehand.
+## Annotation files

+The annotate_videos folder has information for the annotation.
+The folder contains :

+* keraalSpec.xml : defines the template of the annotations
+* createAnvil.py : a python code to create template annotation files to be edited with Anvil for each video in a given folder
+* LabellisationDesVideos_fr.pdf : an explanation in French of the labels used in Keraal Dataset.

-# Citation
+## Citation

 Please cite this dataset with the following citation :

-    @article{cite-key,
+@article{Blanchard2022BRI,
-	author = {de Mauroy, Jean C. and Blanchard, Agathe and Nguyen, Sao Mai and Devanne, Maxime and Simonnet, Mathieu and Le Goff-Pronost, Myriam and Remy-Neris, Olivier}, journal = {BioMed Research International},
+	author = {Agathe Blanchard and Sao Mai Nguyen and Maxime Devanne and Mathieu Simonnet and Myriam Le Goff-Pronost and Olivier Remy-Neris}, journal = {BioMed Research International},
+	month = {mar},
-	pages = {5667223},
+	pages = {1--10},
 	title = {Technical Feasibility of Supervision of Stretching Exercises by a Humanoid Robot Coach for Chronic Low Back Pain: The R-COOL Randomized Trial}, volume = {2022},
-	year = {2022}}
+	year = 2022}